bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 *Note: **this step and all steps after this require you to have a domain you can use for your CDN**.
 Or you could just use the static IP address, but that looks ugly and comes with security concerns.
 I use my personal domain at cdn.benjaminashbaugh.me.*

 *Pricing: The [pricing for this step](https://cloud.google.com/vpc/network-pricing) is a little more expensive, and costs about $3 USD at minimum per month for the static IP, networking and [CDN costs](https://cloud.google.com/cdn/pricing).
 You can slightly reduce these costs, if needed, by disabling the CDN.
-Alternatively, if you just want a custom subdomain for your storage bucket without the benefits of the load balancer and CDN layer, you can skip to the next step (but that should be discouraged as you won't be able to use a top level domain or HTTPS)*
+Alternatively, if you just want a custom subdomain for your storage bucket without the benefits of the load balancer and CDN layer, you can skip to the next step (but you won't be able to use a top level domain or HTTPS)*

 GCP provides a very simple CDN layer through their load balancing service, which basically caches your files wherever they are needed, ensuring that your cloud will always be super fast (A lot faster than needed for a personal CDN - but whatever).
 To set it up, navigate to Networking -> Network Services -> Load Balancing.
 Select "create load balancer" and choose "HTTP(s) load balancing".